- Home

 When your alarm goes off and it’s still dark outside, or when you get home from work and just want to flop on the couch, it’s easy to forget why you want to work out.
 In the moment, it’s also easy to dismiss goals that are actually really important to you.

 Aside from your own personal reasons for wanting to work out, try to regularly remind yourself of all the benefits of exercise.
-Consider how good it feels when you finish a workout and those feel-good endorphins are flowing around your body and blasting away those winter blues.
+It’s proven to alleviate depression and anxiety, reduce stress, boost mood, help you sleep better, and even improve memory.
+Plus, consider how good it feels when you finish a workout and those feel-good endorphins are flowing around your body and blasting away those winter blues.

-For most of us, rewards can be a very effective motivator.
-A recent survey by fitness website Fit Rated found that for people struggling to find the motivation to work out, having ‘indulgent incentives’ to look forward to after exercise gives them a serious boost.
+For most of us, rewards can be an effective motivator.
+And for people struggling to find the motivation to work out, having an incentive to look forward to after exercise can help give them a boost.

 It can be helpful to think about your rewards at the start of each week or month – that way, you can always daydream about the treats waiting for you once you succeed.